 To learn more...

-To learn more For more information on running, check out the podcast.
-"Tell me about health" produced by one of our physical therapists, Alexis Gougeon.
-Episode #1 focuses on running.Episode #1 discusses the prevention and treatment of running injuries.
+To learn more on running, listen to the podcast “Let's Talk Health” produced by one of our physiotherapists, Alexis Gougeon.
+Episode #1 discusses running.Episode #1 discusses the prevention and treatment of running injuries.

 Find the episode on YouTube: